dw820/Udacity-DLND/README.md

   Project4
-  Using Recurrent Neural Network sequence to sequence model to translate new sentences from English to French.
+    Using RNN sequence to sequence model to translate new sentences from English to French.

   Project5